niedzielski/cooking-recipes/rice-a-roni/index.md

 0. Press each tofu brick for a couple hours refrigerated

-0. Brown the rice, spaghetti, and onion in a covered frying pan with the butter, stirring every 5-7 minutes
+0. Brown the rice and spaghetti in a covered frying pan with the butter, stirring every 5-7 minutes

    <a href=buttered-pan.jpg><img src=buttered-pan.jpg width=400
      alt='Buttered but not brown (pan)'></a>